14 Things to Do in Detroit: A Motor City Guide

 Greektown

 The Greektown area is next on the list.
-It’s an entertainment district that is located in downtown Detroit.
-Greektown has several bars and restaurants to choose from, including Pizza Papalis and Fishbones (where we ate).
+It’s an entertainment district in downtown Detroit.
+Greektown has several bars and restaurants, including Pizza Papalis and Fishbones.
 The Greektown Casino Hotel is also located in the district.

 The Riverfront

-The Riverfront is good for getting a quick run or walk.
-You can take some beautiful pictures of the view as well.
+The Riverfront is good for a quick run or walk.
+You can also take beautiful pictures of the view.
 This area is good for all ages.
 It’s one of the best free things to do in Detroit.
 Directly across the river is Canada.
 Something else that I liked about the Riverfront was that the Gateway to Freedom International Underground Railroad Memorial is located there.
 The memorial pays tribute to African Americans who fought for freedom when everyone didn’t have it.

 Detroit Institute of Arts